 Let’s start with the basics (and if you have the basics covered, feel free to skip ahead): How does logging work with AWS Lambda?

 Logging In AWS Lambda

-AWS Lambda is a service that will automatically monitor Lambda functions for you, and it will report the metrics via Amazon CloudWatch.
-In order to help you with resolving the function failures, Lambda logs will manage all requests by your function as well as it will automatically store logs that are generated by your code through Amazon CloudWatch Logs.
+The AWS Lambda service will automatically monitor Lambda functions for you and report the metrics to Amazon CloudWatch.
+To help you resolve the function failures, Lambda logs will record your function’s requests as well.

 Centralize The Logging In AWS Lambda

-You can also buy reserved concurrency for the log shipping function which will limit its maximum number of simultaneous executions, but there is a risk of losing logs when the log shipping functions are suppressed.
+You can also buy reserved concurrency for the log shipping function, which will limit its maximum number of simultaneous executions.
+Still, there is a risk of losing logs when the log shipping functions are suppressed.

 New Log Groups Auto-Subscription

-Enabling CloudTrail and setting up an event pattern in CloudWatch Events will allow you to invoke different Lambda function every time a log group is created.
-This setup can be done manually from the CloudWatch console.
+Enabling CloudTrail and setting up an event pattern in CloudWatch Events will allow you to invoke different Lambda functions every time a log group is created.
+This way, you can create a Lambda function that automatically subscribes your shipping function to new log groups created.
+You can do this setup manually from the CloudWatch console.
 In case you’re working with several different AWS accounts, it’s advisable to avoid making a manual configuration.

-When Lambda creates a new log group for your function, the retention policy is to keep them (forever!).
-It is totally unnecessary, while the storage for all these logs can cost pretty much since the logs can add up over time.
-Luckily, you can add another Lambda function which can automatically update the retention policy to something much more adequate
+When Lambda creates a new log group for your function, the retention policy keeps them forever.
+This is unnecessary because log storage can be quite expensive since the logs add up over time.
+Luckily, you can add another Lambda function that can automatically update the retention policy to something much more adequate.

 Where does that leave us?